Does the Presidential Election Affect Mortgage Rates?

 Recovering from the COVID-19 pandemic, the Fed injected stimulus into the economy.
 We saw new, record-low mortgage rates and, currently, higher mortgage rates.
 We recommend focusing on the rates we have today and looking at upcoming changes based on trends.

 At Chris Doering Mortgage, we use our knowledge of the market and industry experience to act as advisors to help you plan your next steps.
-Talk through your goals and discuss opportunities for you.
+Let’s talk through your goals, discuss your opportunities, and plan for the future.
+We’re here to help.